 Ask Yourself Why You’re in a Rut

 Ruts happen for more than one reason.
 They could be due to financial issues as a result of a sales slump or perhaps increased competition.
 Maybe physically you have not been taking care of yourself, and that is affecting how you feel about your company.
-A rut can even occur due to boredom, even if revenues are continuing the monotony of completing the same tasks day after day can wear on you.
+A rut can even occur due to boredom or simply experiencing symptoms of brain fog due to stress, even if revenues are continuing the monotony of completing the same tasks day after day can wear on you.

 It is vital that you take the time to determine why the rut is occurring.
 Get away from the company for a while, perhaps write down a few things that are bothering you and try and pinpoint problem areas.
 It may take a few days to figure out exactly what the issue is.
 Talking with another business owner or a friend can also help narrow down the causes of the rut.